 - Request for a payment arrangement should primarily be done in MyTax, but it can be requested by calling the Tax Administration’s service number.

-- It only requires the request of the length of the payment arrangement and contact information for possible enquiries.
+-It only requires the request of the length of the payment arrangement, the first due date and contact information for possible enquiries.

-- The taxes included in the payment arrangement can be divided into no more than 21 instalments.
+-The taxes included in the payment arrangement can be divided into no more than 24 instalments.

 - The payment arrangement enters into force as soon as the Tax Administration has accepted the request.

-- The payment arrangement can lapse if, for example, the company does not follow the schedule of the payment plan.
+-The payment arrangement can lapse if, for example, the company does not follow the schedule of the payment plan or there are other taxes left unpaid while the payment arrangement is in force.
 However, the company is always notified of that separately.

 Many companies may face severe cash-flow crises and negative financial development in the foreseeable future.
 Fortunately, the government and Tax Administration have taken action, but how else should a company be prepared to the tax specific challenges brought to us by COVID-19 pandemic?
 What kinds of options do the established tax laws and procedures provide, and what are the possible consequences due to financial difficulties or payment delays?